 1. Plates, Bowls, Napkins, & Cutlery

 I like to set out my dinner plates first around the table, then I add a cloth napkin to each setting.
-I then go around and put a bowl on top of each setting.
-After every setting has a bowl, this is when I’ll add the gold cutlery.
+I then go around and put a smaller plate on top of each setting.
+After every setting has a smaller, this is when I’ll add the gold cutlery and an adorable egg holder.

-Once every spot has a plate, napkin, bowl, and cutlery, I like to go around the table and make sure everyone has a water glass AND either a cocktail glass, wine glass, or champagne flute!
+Once every spot has a plate, napkin, and cutlery, I like to go around the table and make sure everyone has either a cocktail glass, wine glass, or champagne flute!
+I especially love these cocktail glasses with a gold rim!

 I love peppering my tablescape with candles!
 I’ll take any votives I find around my home that I think will look good on the table and scatter them throughout the middle.
 I don’t worry about whether the same size or height or if they match, this helps give the table dimension.

-Any amazing tablescape has fresh flowers on it!
+Any amazing tablescape has fresh flowers on it (or even faux florals)!
 My hack for this is to buy a big bouquet of flowers and then split up the bouquet into different size vases and bud vases.
 There’s nothing more satisfying than seeing a ton of florals from one end of the table to the other!

 The last layer you add in is your festive touch!
 This means adding any Easter decor you have that will bring this table to life.
-This includes any alabaster eggs (you can add these to each bowl in each setting!), and Easter jars, spreaders, or bunny decor!
+This includes any alabaster eggs, Easter jars, spreaders, or bunny decor!
 It’s really up to you what you want to incorporate and it doesn’t have to be overbearing.
 Remember, less is more!

 HOPPY EASTER EVERYONE!